MalenaPS/llm-systems-reliability-lab/docs/design_decision.md

 - evaluation metrics can be computed deterministically
 - downstream components receive consistent data

-This design allows the pipeline to be evaluated as a **machine-checkable system**, not just a text generator.
+This design allows the pipeline to be evaluated as a **machine-checkable system**, enabling automated reliability metrics such as schema compliance and policy validation.

-## Trade-offs
+### Trade-offs

 - prompt design becomes more complex
 - the model must be guided to produce schema-compliant responses